Skip to content

 What stays on your device

 Screen activity you choose to record, audio you choose to record, transcripts, on-screen text, search indexes, summaries, and related metadata are handled locally.
 Overshow does not operate a default cloud pipeline that reads your capture content for product analytics or model inference.
-The desktop app does not send behavioural telemetry to Overshow by default.
+The desktop app does not send your screen, audio, or index content to Overshow.
+The licence server receives only sign-in, billing, device registration, and aggregate licence-usage counts.

 • Authentication.
 Signing in (for example via OAuth or email magic links) uses app.over.show and identity providers you choose.